Kariboo-Corp/zest-sensor-camera-ai-utensor/README.md

 ### Software requirements

-This demo makes use of the followig libraries:
+This demo makes use of the following libraries:

 * [Zest Sensor Camera](https://gitlab.com/catie_6tron/zest-sensor-camera) (include the lm3405 led flash and ov5640 sensor drivers)